We’re all living in Nick Kamen’s Launderette now

 The photo of the young woman he looks at before slipping into the bath in his ‘shrink to fit jeans’ (with the camera zoomed in on his crotch) doesn’t straighten things out – it merely emphasises his horny availability to the predatory eye of the viewing public.

 Not only are these mute, humpy young men and their packaged packets available for our queer viewing pleasure, they could also themselves be queer.
 Either way, BBH made it clear that they were definitely ‘TBH’.

-Levi’s, previously an ailing ‘dad brand’, was resurrected and remade uber cool by BBH’s male striptease.
-By 1987, Levi’s 501 sales figures had gone beyond firmed, or even tumescent, and grown to a whopping 8x what they had been before Kamen & Co. started wearing them – or rather, pulling them off.
+Levi’s, previously an ailing ‘dad brand’, was resurrected and remade uber-cool by BBH’s male striptease.
+By 1987, Levi’s 501 sales figures had gone beyond firmed, or even tumescent, and grown to a whopping eight times what they had been before Kamen & Co. started wearing them – or rather, pulling them off.
 Sales of boxers also went through the roof.